pusher-community/LiveCryptocurrencyNotifications/blogpost/live_notifications_blogpost.md

 FCM allows us to specify 2 types of payloads - `notification` and `data`.
 They differ in how a push notification is handled when the application is not in the foreground.
 Using the `notification` payload requires less work, as Android will automatically show the notification if a push is received when the application is not currently in the foreground.
 The `data` payload gives us more freedom in showing the notification, and allows us to style it to our liking.
 That is the one we will use.
+You can read more about their differences on FCM documentation: https://firebase.google.com/docs/cloud-messaging/concept-options

-It can take any combination of primitive key/values you with - you'll have to know the keys in advance though, to get them from the Notification bundle.
+The `data` payload takes any combination of primitive key/values, that you get to get them from the Notification `Bundle` using `remoteMessage.getData()`.
 Our sample bundle could look like this:

 ```javascript
 payload = {